How Guerrilla PR works. From an Ex-Intel Analyst who helped define the viral era.

-Detailed strategies that media can’t ignore.
+Detailed strategies that media can’t ignore once a story breaks containment.

 “Top 10 Successful Marketing Stunts”